History of Special Olympics

 The Special Olympics movement mourns the death of Sargent Shriver, husband of late founder Eunice Kennedy Shriver.
 He was also a longtime Special Olympics President and Chairman of the Board Emeritus.

 The 2011 Special Olympics World Summer Games are held in Athens, Greece.
 More than 6,000 athletes from 170 countries take part.

 Officials announce that the next Special Olympics World Summer Games will be held in the United States for the first time in 16 years.
-Los Angeles, California will welcome the Summer Games in July 2015.
+Los Angeles, California will welcome the World Games from July 25 to Aug.
+2, 2015.

 The National Basketball Association and Special Olympics, with the support of The Coca-Cola Company, hold the first annual NBA Cares Unified Sports Basketball game.
 The event takes place as part of the 2013 NBA All-Star weekend in Houston, Texas, USA.

 Special Olympics' global reach hits a new milestone, with more than 4 million athletes participating in programs around the world.

 A news conference announces that the 2017 Special Olympics World Winter Games will be held in Graz and Schladming in Styria, Austria.
 This marks a return to Austria, site of the first Special Olympics World Games held outside the United States (in 1993).